-The state will use the following steps to evaluate and prioritize proposals:
+The State will use the following steps to evaluate and prioritize proposals:

 - 1) Proposals will be assessed for overall responsiveness.
-Proposals deemed non-responsive will be eliminated from further consideration. - 2) A proposal evaluation committee (PEC), made up of at least three State employees or public officials, will evaluate the Technical portion of all responsive proposals. - 3) Each responsive Technical Proposal will be sent to the PEC.
-No cost information will be shared or provided to the PEC. - 4) The PEC will independently evaluate and score the proposals based on the degree to which they meet the stated evaluation criteria. - 5) After independent scoring, the PEC will have a meeting, chaired by the procurement officer, where the PEC may have a group discussion prior to finalizing their scores. - 6) The evaluators will submit their final individual scores to the procurement officer, who will then compile the scores and calculate awarded points as set out in Section 5.03. - 7) The procurement officer will calculate scores for cost proposals as set out in Section 5.08 and add those scores to the awarded points along with factoring in any Alaska preferences. - 8) The procurement officer may ask for best and final offers from offerors susceptible for award and revise the cost scores accordingly. - 9) The state will then conduct any necessary negotiations with the highest scoring offeror and award a contract if the negotiations are successful.
+Proposals deemed non-responsive will be eliminated from further consideration. - 2) A proposal evaluation committee (PEC), made up of at least three state employees or public officials, will evaluate the technical portion of all responsive proposals. - 3) The submittal forms from each responsive proposal will be sent to the PEC.
+No cost information will be shared or provided to the PEC. - 4) The PEC will independently evaluate and score the documents based on the degree to which they meet the stated evaluation criteria. - 5) After independent scoring, the PEC will have a meeting, chaired by the procurement officer, where the PEC may have a group discussion prior to finalizing their scores. - 6) The evaluators will submit their final individual scores to the procurement officer, who will then compile the scores and calculate awarded points as set out in Section 5.03. - 7) The procurement officer will calculate scores for cost proposals as set out in Section 5.08 and add those scores to the awarded points along with factoring in any Alaska preferences. - 8) The procurement officer may ask for best and final offers from offerors susceptible for award and revise the cost scores accordingly. - 9) The State will then conduct any necessary negotiations with the highest scoring offeror and award a contract if the negotiations are successful.